-On the 28 September it was confirmed that Ofsted will be given powers to inspect all Level 6 and Level 7 apprenticeships, including degree-apprenticeships, which had previously been in the remit of the Office for Students.
+Ofsted now inspect all Level 6 and Level 7 apprenticeships, including Degree Apprenticeships, which had previously been in the remit of the Office for Students.

 To find out, we asked Louise Doyle – an SDN Strategic Associate and Managing Director of Quality Assurance software company Mesma – to talk us through publicly-available Ofsted data on universities and give us some insight through her own experience of working with HEIs on their quality assurance practices…